-If you have encountered any stinging insect in and around your home, consult a pest control professional for any advice or treatment.
+If you have encountered any stinging insects in and around your home, consult a pest control professional for any advice or treatment.
 Call us today for any queries regarding our pest control services in Tinley Park.

 Are honey bees and hornets the same?

-The answer is a no. Honey bees and hornets are not the same.
+The answer is no. Honey bees and hornets are not the same.
 Though they may appear similar to the eyes of a normal individual, they are quite different.
 Many blog posts address hornets as a type of bee.
 Whereas hornets are more related to wasps.

 Honey bees are species of bees, while hornets are a type of wasps.
-The latter is more aggressive between the two.
+The latter is more aggressive than the two.
 As many people confuse bees and other stinging insects, we always recommend consulting a pest control professional.

 What are Africanized killer bees?